When’s the Best Time to Stop Drinking?

 When you ask if today is the best time to quit and why, consider the reasons why you shouldn’t hit rock bottom—any of the reasons above are valid as are the many different ideas that you come up with on your own.
 It’s very common for an addict to believe that he or she must hit rock bottom before they can possibly be ready to get well—but this is not the case.

 By the time you hit rock bottom, you’ve already deteriorated your health, ruined your relationships, caused irreparable damage to yourself and possibly to others, and it may even prove to be too late—don’t wait until you hit rock bottom to quit—the best time to quit is today.
-Call our helpline toll-free at 800-481-6965 (Who Answers?) to talk with a counselor about quitting.
+Get help today at 800-481-6965 (Who Answers?) .

 The total concept of having to hit rock bottom before you can justify the need for treatment is absurd.
 In fact, hitting rock bottom could be a deadly situation.
 Hitting rock bottom means:

 - You live with addiction day in and day out with a false hope that one day something magic will happen, you’ll “hit rock bottom” and voila you’ll be ready for treatment—but the chances of this happening without permanent consequences are slim to none.

 - You’re placing yourself at risk of death every single day you continue to wait for “rock bottom” to come.